biocore/American-Gut/md/beyond_bacteria_top_taxa.md

-([ref](http://www.ncbi.nlm.nih.gov/pubmed/19774074)). *M. smithii* has been observed in human feces for decades ([ref](http://www.ncbi.nlm.nih.gov/pubmed/4881707), [ref](http://www.ncbi.nlm.nih.gov/pubmed/7065811)).
-Interest in *M. smithii* and other methane producers is rooted in the study of methane producers in human feces.
+([ref](http://www.ncbi.nlm.nih.gov/pubmed/19774074)). *M. smithii* has been observed in human feces for decades ([ref](http://www.ncbi.nlm.nih.gov/pubmed/4881707), [ref](http://www.ncbi.nlm.nih.gov/pubmed/7065811)).  *M. smithii* is one of several methane producers that might be found in human feces.
 Initial estimates determined that only about one-third of adults harbor methane producers in the gut, and that the amounts of methane produced varies by individual ([ref](http://www.ncbi.nlm.nih.gov/pubmed/5111441),